HackathonPatatnik/Polyhack2020/README.md

 ## How to use this repository
 It is a flask-server, it runs a C++ script in the background, so C++ 17 needs to be installed.

+After running the Flask-Application one can input two numbers (we recommend 0.1 and 01-01-2024 to start), as the day and the 'resolution' the algorithm should be run on.
+The results should then be immediately visible on the map (note that for a lot of values, there are very few bottlenecks caused by construction sites).